Potteries Loop Line: Construction

+It was opened in many short sections, due to the cost of railway construction during the 1870s.
+The line throughout was sanctioned, but the North Staffordshire Railway felt that the line would be unimportant enough to abandon part way through its construction.
+This upset residents of the towns through which the line was planned to pass and they eventually petitioned Parliament to force the completion of the route.

 The route

 With the towns that the line served being located on hilltops, the geography of the route was renowned for its severe gradients and sharp curves, especially around Tunstall, Burslem and Hanley.